-Located in the US, the snowmobiling in New York offers over thirty snowmobile trail rides from which to choose.
+Located in the US, the snowmobiling in New York offers over twenty awesome snowmobile riding trails.
 The best New York snowmobiling based on popularity are considered to be Old Forge, Lowville South - Turin, Lowville West - Barnes Corners, Allegany State Park, and Lowville East - Independence.
 For a detailed trail description and printable trailhead map, just select a New York snowmobiling trail below.